RoAF 57th Air Base

 The 57th Air Base "Captain Aviator Constantin Cantacuzino" (Baza 57 Aeriană "Căpitan Aviator Constantin Cantacuzino"), also known as Mihail Kogălniceanu Air Base, is a Romanian Air Force base located near Constanța, at the Mihail Kogălniceanu International Airport.
 It is home to the 572nd Helicopter Squadron, while the 571st Fighter Squadron is forming at Câmpia Turzii until the base improvements are completed.
-The air base also has a significant US military presence, being the location of the US Army Garrison Black Sea and Area Support Group Black Sea, hosting over 1,400 US troops.
+The air base also has a significant US military presence, being the location of the US Army Garrison Black Sea and Area Support Group Black Sea, hosting 700 US troops.

 In 2024, construction began on a project aimed at modernizing and expanding the base.
 Under the same project, it is planned to build a military city similar to Ramstein Air Base, where more than 10,000 NATO servicemen will live together with their families, although this number could be doubled to 20,000 soldiers of which half would be stationed permanently and half on temporary deployments.

-The current base commander is General de flotilă aeriană Nicolae Crețu.
+The current base commander is Comandor Gabriel Goagă.